microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0-beta/Microsoft.Graph.Teams.md

 The **notifyTeam** parameter further specifies which employees can view the item.

 ### [Invoke-MgSoftChatMessageDelete](Invoke-MgSoftChatMessageDelete.md)
-Delete a single message or a message reply in a channel or a chat.
+Delete a single chatMessage or a chat message reply in a channel or a chat.

 ### [Invoke-MgSoftChatMessageReplyDelete](Invoke-MgSoftChatMessageReplyDelete.md)
-Delete a single message or a message reply in a channel or a chat.
+Delete a single chatMessage or a chat message reply in a channel or a chat.

 ### [Invoke-MgSoftTeamChannelMessageDelete](Invoke-MgSoftTeamChannelMessageDelete.md)
-Delete a single message or a message reply in a channel or a chat.
+Delete a single chatMessage or a chat message reply in a channel or a chat.

 ### [Invoke-MgSoftTeamChannelMessageReplyDelete](Invoke-MgSoftTeamChannelMessageReplyDelete.md)
-Delete a single message or a message reply in a channel or a chat.
+Delete a single chatMessage or a chat message reply in a channel or a chat.

 ### [Invoke-MgSoftTeamPrimaryChannelMessageDelete](Invoke-MgSoftTeamPrimaryChannelMessageDelete.md)
-Delete a single message or a message reply in a channel or a chat.
+Delete a single chatMessage or a chat message reply in a channel or a chat.

 ### [Invoke-MgSoftTeamPrimaryChannelMessageReplyDelete](Invoke-MgSoftTeamPrimaryChannelMessageReplyDelete.md)
-Delete a single message or a message reply in a channel or a chat.
+Delete a single chatMessage or a chat message reply in a channel or a chat.

 ### [Invoke-MgSoftTeamworkDeletedTeamChannelMessageDelete](Invoke-MgSoftTeamworkDeletedTeamChannelMessageDelete.md)
-Delete a single message or a message reply in a channel or a chat.
+Delete a single chatMessage or a chat message reply in a channel or a chat.

 ### [Invoke-MgSoftTeamworkDeletedTeamChannelMessageReplyDelete](Invoke-MgSoftTeamworkDeletedTeamChannelMessageReplyDelete.md)
-Delete a single message or a message reply in a channel or a chat.
+Delete a single chatMessage or a chat message reply in a channel or a chat.

 ### [Invoke-MgUnarchiveTeam](Invoke-MgUnarchiveTeam.md)
 Restore an archived team.